bnachtwey/dsmci/Considerations-on-backups-of-large-filesystems.md

 ## Footnotes
 - [1](http://www.storageconference.us/2014/Presentations/Shimizu.pdf)
 - [2](http://www.insic.org/news/2015%20roadmap/15pdfs/2015%20Technical%20Roadmap.pdf)
-- [2b] After evaluation of the GWDG ISP servers in 2018: between 15% and 84% in addition to the active data, whereby the 84% is an outlier, the average value is 39%.
+- [2b] After evaluation of the GWDG SP servers in 2018: between 15% and 84% in addition to the active data, whereby the 84% is an outlier, the average value is 39%.